Al

 and many former Roomful members: guest artists have included the

-Blind Boys of Alabama and jazz great Scott Hamilton.
+Blind Boys of Alabama, jazz great Scott Hamilton, and the late Sista Monica Parker.

 Country Day School in East Providence, RI from 1980-2005 and since